mohamedkaif356/android-multi-module-architecture/README.md

 Remember: there's no one-size-fits-all solution.
 Start with your team's needs, iterate based on pain points, and always measure impact.

 ---

-**Ready to implement?** Check out the [accompanying repository](https://github.com/mohamedkaif356/android-architecture-insights) for complete code examples and module templates.

 **Questions or feedback?** Reach out on [LinkedIn](https://linkedin.com/in/mohamed-kaif-657bba20b) or open an issue on GitHub.